- Off road parking

 Famous for its choirs, stunning mountain ranges and beautiful valleys, this wonderful country has something for everyone.
 From Snowdonia in North Wales to the Brecon Beacons and the Pembrokeshire Coast in the South.

 The harbour town of Abersoch is part of the Llyn Peninsula, a designated area of Outstanding Natural Beauty.
 The area is a maze of outstanding coastal footpaths and beautiful beaches that play host to major surfing, sailing and wakeboarding events.
 Abersoch has a number of golf courses to entertain and challenge enthusiasts of all levels and, in June, the whole town takes on a real carnival atmosphere as the annual Abersoch Jazz Festival gets underway.
-Visitors are well served by shops, pubs and restaurants and there is a selection of fine beaches to choose from, in addition to a number of secluded bays, coves and cliffs to explore.
+Visitors are well served by shops and restaurants and there is a selection of fine beaches to choose from, in addition to a number of secluded bays, coves and cliffs to explore.
 The wildlife reserve on Bardsey Island will provide nature-lovers with the opportunity to spot puffins, dolphins and the yellow star anemone.